 The College offers a limited selection of course offerings during the summer.
-Requests for specific classes may be directed to the office of Community Education or to each of the Arts and Sciences or Professional/Technical Deans.
+Requests for specific classes may be directed to the office of Community Education or to the Vice-President, Instructional Programs/Student Services for academic coursework.

 Lower division transfer, vocational-technical, selfimprovement and basic skill courses are offered.